 Based on inground pool prices, should you even look at a freeform pool?
 Absolutely!
-For the most the part, the cost of freeform pool will roughly the same as a rectangle pool . . . within $5,000.
+For the most the part, the cost of freeform pools will be roughly the same as a rectangle pool within $5,000.

 With a purchase this big, you are always going to get multiple pool quote from different pool contractors and you will see that the cost of a freeform compared to a rectangle isn’t as much as you thought.